Rocket-Science-Development/pulsar_metrics/README.md

 Performance metrics are implemented in the `PerformanceMetric` class.

 - ***Custom metrics***.
 The user has the ability to define his own metric through the `@CustomMetric` decorator (see below for an example)

+All three types of metrics inherit the `AbstractMetrics` class.
 #### Analyzers

 An analyzer groups multiple metrics calculations in a single run.
 It allows to use which metrics to use and for which features.